Tall Ship Tenacious

 Tenacious – Where the Ship Sails

-If you live in the UK, or planning to visit Britain, then you have all summer and autumn to join Tenacious.
+Tenacious is currently in the Southern Hemisphere on her travels, and after crossing the Pacific she will be based in Melbourne Australia until 2017.
 There are day sails for all the family (children from the age of 12 can join in).
 A wide range of short tall ship tasters (3-5 day voyages) which make great gift presents or longer adventures with plenty of sea miles and ports and anchorages to discover.

 Ship Specification - Tenacious